 These are two very similar mattresses, so it’s hard to say that one is better than the other for all people.
-To me, it comes down to the price differences, the different ways they give you firmness options, dunlop vs talalay, springs vs latex support layer, and maybe a few small other differences.
-Either way, they are both good mattresses, so you will definitely be in good hands.
+To me, it comes down to the price differences, the different ways they give people firmness options, dunlop vs talalay, springs vs latex support layer, and maybe a few small other differences.
+Either way, they are both good mattresses, so people will definitely be in good hands.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.